Designing and Conducting Fieldwork (Modules 27, 31, 35)

 Diana Kapiszewski and Lauren M. MacLean

 This session offers practical advice on collecting data and managing interpersonal relations in the field.
-We introduce a range of more-interactive and less-interactive data-collection techniques, with emphasis on the latter.
+We suggest that fieldwork techniques can be arrayed on an “interactivity spectrum” from “more-interactive” to “less-interactive”.
 We consider the overall strengths and weaknesses of these different approaches to data collection, think about how they can be combined, and begin to discuss the ethical challenges that each can entail.
-We discuss the formation and maintenance of professional relationships in the field, such as hiring and working with research assistants and collaborating with other researchers.
+We consider the formation and maintenance of professional relationships in the field, such as hiring and working with research assistants and collaborating with other researchers.
 We also consider the similarities and differences between conducting digital and traditional fieldwork.

 Required readings: